What to Do If Your Car Gets Repossessed: Essential Steps and Rights

 My Car Was Repossessed.
 What Are My Rights?

 - Repossession laws vary from state to state.
 Most laws prohibit repo companies from using force or threats to collect vehicles.
-They can collect your car if it is on your driveway without warning but not if it is inside a closed garage.
+They can collect your car if it is on your driveway without warning, but not if it is inside a closed garage.

 - You can file a legal complaint if you believe your car was wrongfully repossessed.
 Before doing so, review the loan agreement terms and consult with a consumer law attorney to see if the lender or repo agency violated your consumer rights or the loan agreement terms.